lmatteis/seedhub/attachments/ui.md

 - Customize its experience
 - Extend its functionality
 - Pull data out of it
 - Interact with it through a programming interface… is a *Platform*.

-By building an application around these concepts we enable others to extend the functionality of our application in ways we didn't think of, or didn't have resources for.
-This results in more features, developed at a faster pace.

-It promotes a truly open and transparent access to data, allowing different teams to work on different functionalities.
-The teams will only need to know of the platform and standard data exchange formats to be able to interact with the data.
+Essentially it's a software program that makes services available to other software programs through Application Programming Interfaces (APIs).
+For example, Genesys at its current state provides many different useful functionalities.
+Searching, browsing and filtering accessions.
+A platform will let us abstract these services so that other people can customize them and use them more efficiently.

+Here's the components the platform will be interacting with:

 ![img](platform.001.jpg)

-The components above the platform are **views**.
+The components above the platform are **applications**.
 This is the software that the user sees and interacts with.
-Views interact with the platform by *requesting* data.
+Applications interact with the platform by *requesting* data.
 The map, for example, would request data that has a geographical location associated with it and then display it.

 The components below the platform are the **data sources**.
-All of them make up the many different sources we might have for obtaining data.
-Through the platform we're abstracting all the implementation details so that we may refactor these components in the future, without ever breaking the views.
-This is a truly modular design and it will allow developers to more easily develop new tools on top of Genesys' data.
+These are all the different sources we might have for obtaining data.
+Data sources interact with the platform by *uploading* data.

+#### Why should we build a Platform?

+By building an application around this concept we enable others to extend the functionality of our application in ways we didn't think of, or didn't have resources for.
+This results in more features, developed at a faster pace.

+It promotes an open and transparent access to data, allowing different teams to work on different applications.
+The teams will only need to know of the platform and standard data exchange formats to be able to interact with the data.

+#### How do we build a Platform?

+A platform can essentially be considered a "black box".
+The data-exchange protocols (or APIs) are the only things the users and developers will know about.
+Details such as "which database does it use" or "what programming language is it built on" are implementation details that the users and developers don't care about.
+This allows us to update the technology behind the platform to something more performant or easier to maintain, without breaking the applications written on top of it.

 ## <a name="ui"></a> Redesigning the Interface